Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Zhup_Zhup_One_Prawn_MacPherson_Paofan

-The lobster kicked up the umami quotient of the already ultra umami prawn soup, the only way lobster can.
+The lobster kicked up the umami quotient of the already ultra umami prawn soup, the way only lobster can.

 The boiled rice and puffed rice sweetened and thickened the ultra umami soup.
 The mix of boiled and puffed rice gave the dish an interesting blend of tender, chewy, soft crunchy textures.